-ACCT 3250 - Income Taxation (3-0-3)
+ACCT 3250 - Taxation of Individuals (3-0-3)

 Analysis of basic concepts of federal taxation of individuals, including income, exclusions, deductions, credits, passive losses, and property transactions..

 Prerequisite(s): ACCT 2101 (C) or ACCT 2102 (C) and admission to the School of Business.